ricardobonna/forsydeSADF-examples/README.md

 This is a temporary repository for the case study for the paper

-R. Bonna, D. S. Loubach, G. Ungureanu and I. Sander, _Modeling and Simulation of Dynamic Applications using Scenario-Aware Dataflow_
+R. Bonna, D. S. Loubach, G. Ungureanu and I. Sander. _Modeling and Simulation of Dynamic Applications using Scenario-Aware Dataflow_

 In the future these examples will be migrated and integrated to [`forsyde-shallow-examples`](https://github.com/forsyde/forsyde-shallow-examples).